etherrorcode404/gruvbox-material-gtk/README.md

     - `gtk-murrine-engine` on Fedora
     - `gtk2-engine-murrine` on openSUSE
     - `gtk2-engines-murrine` on Debian, Ubuntu, etc.

-### AUR

-For Arch Linux users, you can install this theme from AUR: [gruvbox-material-theme-git](https://aur.archlinux.org/pkgbase/gruvbox-material-theme-git/)

 ### Manually Installation

 1. Clone this repository.